stevenjowens/erras/readme.md

 ERRAS stands for Experimental RFID Reader Activation System

-"Erras" also, coincidentally, is the second-person singular past historic form of the french word "errer", meaning "to wander about" (the same root word from which we get "errant", as in "knight-errant").
+"Erras" also, coincidentally, is the second-person singular past historic form of the french word "*errer*", meaning "to wander about" (the same root word from which we get "errant", as in "knight-errant").

+I asked a French-speaking friend and they said they're no expert, but they think *"tu erras"* translates as "you wandered":

+'Par example, la phrase, *"tu arras dans la campagne"* veut dire en Anglais, "you wandered around the countryside".'

 There is no relationship whatsoever between these two facts.